 While adding your project to Seed, you are required to add the IAM credentials that you are going to deploy with.
 Seed uses these credentials for deployments to all the different stages.
 But it is good practice to deploy your stages to separate AWS accounts (or organizations).
 For example; you can separate your production and dev environments by deploying to completely different AWS accounts.

-To configure custom IAM credentials per stage, select the stage.
+To configure custom IAM credentials per stage, head over to your app settings and select the stage.

 By default, a stage uses the IAM credentials configured for the project.

 A stage defaults to using the project’s IAM credentials.